Kaiser Permanente: Labor unions

 While Doctors of Medicine (M.D.) and Doctors of Osteopathic Medicine (D.O.) are partners within the for-profit physician groups, many employees are members of various unions and guilds, depending on their role and service area.

-KP's California operations were the target of four labor strikes in 2011 and 2012 — two (September 2011, January 2012) involved more than 20,000 nurses, mental health providers, and other professionals.
-The National Union of Healthcare Workers (NUHW) has accused Kaiser of deliberately stalling negotiations while profiting $2.1 billion in 2011 and paying its CEO George Halvorson $9 million annually.
+KP's California operations were subject to four labor strikes in 2011 and 2012, involving nurses, mental health providers, and other professionals.
+The National Union of Healthcare Workers (NUHW) accused Kaiser of deliberately stalling negotiations while profiting $2.1 billion in 2011 and paying its CEO George Halvorson $9 million annually.
 The workers were dissatisfied with proposed changes to pensions and other benefits.

-On November 11, 2014, up to 18,000 nurses went on strike at KP hospitals in Northern California over Ebola safeguards and patient-care standards during union contract talks.
+On November 11, 2014, an estimated 18,000 nurses went on strike at KP hospitals in Northern California over Ebola safeguards and patient-care standards during union contract talks.
 21 hospitals and 35 clinics in the San Francisco Bay Area were affected.

+In October 2023, as many as 75,000 Kaiser healthcare workers went on a three-day strike at KP hospitals and clinics.
+The Union had accused Kaiser of failing to address critical staff shortages, and demanded higher pay for staff.
+In November 2023 the workers voted to ratify a new four-year contract that addressed the demands.

+On October 21, 2024, 2,400 Kaiser Permanente Southern California mental health therapists, psychologists, and psychiatric nurses went on strike for equity.
+The National Union of Healthcare Workers members are striking for adequate staffing and time to complete all patient care tasks, pay increases that are equitable to other Kaiser employees and that keep up with inflation, and the restoration of pension benefits to match what 95% or more Kaiser employees are already receiving.

+The California Department of Managed Healthcare (DMHC) has begun investigating Kaiser's contingency plan during the strike.
+Kaiser reports that they have comprehensive plans to ensure patient access to care, and this is currently being closely monitored by the DMHC.

+Strikes and labor disputes

+Kaiser Permanente has experienced numerous labor disputes and strikes across its history, often centered on staffing levels, wages, and working conditions.
+These disputes have involved several unions, including the National Union of Healthcare Workers (NUHW), the Alliance of Health Care Unions (AHCU), and the Coalition of Kaiser Permanente Unions (CKPU).
+Below is a comprehensive account of major strikes involving these unions.

+National Union of Healthcare Workers

+The National Union of Healthcare Workers (NUHW) has led several significant strikes involving Kaiser Permanente employees.
+These strikes often focused on issues such as staffing shortages, patient care, and working conditions.